lilithmooncohen/t2linux-fix/readme.md

 2. Configures the system to use deep sleep mode
 3. Creates three systemd services
 4. Backups, Disables or removes conflicting services (thermald/override.conf)
-5. Adjusts ASPM settings to default if needed
+5. Adjusts ASPM settings to off if needed

 ### Systemd Services